-These unusual accomplishments usually take place by the innovative method of Emotional Transformation Therapy® (ETT®), that I originated.
+These unusual accomplishments usually take place by the innovative method of Emotional Transformation Therapy® (ETT), that originated.
 ETT® is an interpersonal method whose outcomes are amplified by the use of precise visual brain stimulation.
-Observations have shown that relief of depression, anxiety, and trauma usually occur faster than the use of most medications, but without the side-effects, dependency or long-term need.
-However, it usually works even when a person is taking medication and ETT® offers a means to eventually get off medication, if desired.
+Observations have shown that relief of depression, anxiety, and trauma usually occurs faster than the use of most medications, but without the side-effects, dependency, or long-term need.
+However, it usually works even when a person is taking medication and ETT® offers a means to eventually get off medication if desired.
 ETT® works even better if the person is not on medications and wants a proficient, natural means toward recovery.

 An advantage of ETT® over most talk therapies is that many conditions like trauma and addictions operate in parts of the brain that are not conscious and are largely inaccessible by conscious verbal means.
 ETT® possesses the capacity to access underlying drives, motives, trauma, and emotions that produce unwanted symptoms and then can change them.
 ETT® is an experiential form of therapy that works best when the clients allow themselves to participate emotionally in the process.

 Be forewarned that change can take place rapidly and to a greater magnitude than most people imagine to be possible.
 Therefore, it may exceed preconceived ideas of what is possible.
 Comments such as “I can’t believe it”; “Will it last?”; or “How can this change be possible?” are not uncommon and required adaptation.